wilsonmar/ansible-macos-setup/README.md

-# Laptop

-Laptop is a playbook to set up an OS X laptop (for web development).
+This repo is used to setup software on an OS X laptop for web development.

-It installs and configures most of the software Siyelo uses on our Macs for web and software development.

-It can be run multiple times on the same machine safely.
-It installs, upgrades, or skips packages based on what is already installed on the machine.

-## Requirements

-We've tested it on;

-* OS X Yosemite (~10.10.4)

-## Installation

-### Fast Install
+   ### Install

+0. View the <strong>install.sh</strong> file.

+   It installs xcode and homebrew because Ansible is installed using Homebrew.

+   But the script skips over apps already installed.

-If you'd like to start with my default list of tools and apps (see Included Apps/Config below), then simply install with;
+1. In a Terminal, use this bootstrap to install the default list of tools and apps defined in Apps/Config:

-    sh -c "$(curl -fsSL https://raw.githubusercontent.com/siyelo/laptop/master/install.sh)"

-You can always customize the install after-the-fact (see below), and re-run the playbook.
-It will skip over any installed apps.

-### Custom Install

-If you want to add/remove to the list of apps/utils installed, its pretty straightforward.

-As above, download and bootstrap the script.
-But stop it before it starts ansible, and edit the playbook as desired, before re-running ansible.

-1. Grab and start the bootstrap script.
-Let it install the prereqs and clone the full `siyelo/laptop` repo locally...
+   <pre><strong>

-      sh -c "$(curl -fsSL https://raw.githubusercontent.com/siyelo/laptop/master/install.sh)"
+   sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/ansible-macos-setup/master/install.sh)"
+   </strong></pre>

+   This was test run on OS X Sierra (~10.10.4).

-1. Stop the script (Ctrl+C) when ansible asks for the a 'sudo' password.
+2. Stop the script (by pressing Ctrl+C) when Ansible asks for the a 'sudo' password.

         ```
         Changing to laptop repo dir ...